 What is Kratom?

 Kratom is the colloquial term for the Mitragyna speciosa tree and it’s leaves.
 M. speciosa is an evergreen tree which naturally grows in Southeast Asia.
 In the wild, it can grow to be over 80 meters (over 250 feet) tall and have a trunk with a circumference in excess of 4 meters (13 feet).

 However, kratom tea does not contain caffeine.
 Rather, kratom tea contains a myriad of different alkaloids, the most common of which is mitragynine.

 Historic Kratom Traditions

-Rarely has kratom leaf material been swallowed throughout its history of use in its traditional context.
+In the traditional kratom context, people have rarely swallowed kratom leaf material.
 The most common methods of accessing the alkaloids within the leaves are by chewing leaves and spitting them out, or – you guessed it – brewing them into a tea.

 If You Don’t Chew, Brew

-Kratom tea is used in varying contexts beyond that of the chewed kratom leaves, though both methods for consuming kratom – brewing tea and chewing leaves – have similar physiologic effects.
-In addition to being a work-enhancing tool like the chewed leaf, the tea also drunk in the evenings, after work has concluded.
+Kratom tea is used for multiple purposes that go beyond what people usually chewed kratom leaves for.
+However, both methods for consuming kratom – brewing tea and chewing leaves – have similar physiologic effects.
+People drink tea as a work-enhancing tool during the day, and they also drink in the evenings, after work has concluded.
 Different methods for brewing (and the resulting differences in the strength of the tea) are used in each context.

 Historically, various types of tea have played a vital role in socialization, with a variety of compounds found in Camelia sinensis teas providing psychological benefits.
 Although kratom tea is lesser known in the West, more and more people are enjoying making kratom tea for its pro-socializing effects.
 They use it to enjoy time spent with friends and family, just as a drink at a modern kava/kratom bar might make you (and the crowd!) start to unwind and get chatty.
 People also enjoy its relaxing qualities.